Louis-Pujol/PyMeshDecimation/README.md

 the decimated mesh.
 This implementation remained slower than VTK while trying to implement the same algorithm.

-The solution has been to contribute to [fast-simplification](https://github.com/pyvista/fast-simplification), a python wrapper of [Fast-Quadric-Mesh-Simplification](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) to make available the required funcitonalities.
+The solution has been to contribute to [fast-simplification](https://github.com/pyvista/fast-simplification), a python wrapper of [Fast-Quadric-Mesh-Simplification](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) to make available the required functionality.